zoemaj/DCA/README.md

 ```shell
   python3 main_preprocessing.py DnaK/DnaK.fasta -output_name DnaK/preprocessing-1.0gaps/preprocessed-1.0gaps.csv -threshold 0.1 -min_sim 0.4 -max_sim 0.6
 ```

+If you apply this function, you will notice that several files can be created:

+-> If you don't use taxonomy: INFOS_no_tax.txt will be created, indicating every (N,L,K) for every type of threshold preprocessing that you used.

+-> If you use taxonomy: INFOS_with_tax.txt will be created, indicating every (N,L,K) for every type of threshold preprocessing that you used. preprocessing-<threshold>/distribution-tax.txt and preprocessing-<threshold>/distribution-tax.png are created.
+The text file will give you which taxonomy correspond to which number (22,23,...) and the png file is a figure representing the distribution.

+-> If you use min_sim or max_sim: The precedent files and the preprocesssing file will be in a new folder names filtered_min_sim_<min>_max_sim_<max> (with <min> and <max> the values that you have chosen)

 ### Part II: description of the files